 This is incredibly important to bear in mind, as attempting to encrypt a rooted device can have catastrophic consequences for any data you haven’t backed up.

 Encryption was added to Android phones all the way back in version 2.3 (Gingerbread), which was released in 2010.
 That said, the setting was not easily accessible without some hacks before version 3.0 (Honeycomb) on tablets and version 4.0 (Ice Cream Sandwich) on smartphones, both released in 2011.

 Thus, unless you’re running a version of Android from almost a decade ago, you should be able to easily encrypt your device and ensure that your personal data is protected.
 On the other hand, if you’re still using a device running Android 2.3, the process becomes significantly more complicated, requiring third-party applications and accounts.

 There you have it, everything you need to know about encrypting your Android phone or tablet.
 For new devices, chances are device encryption is already enabled, but if not, it’s one of the biggest steps users can take toward ensuring they’re protected if their device is stolen or lost.

 As a final warning, make sure that you take the recommended precautions before starting the encryption process.
 Backup your sensitive data using the best cloud storage for Android, such as Sync.com, which is an excellent choice (read our Sync.com review).

 You also need to ensure that the device isn’t rooted, and take care to leave it alone and plugged in until it’s finished encrypting.
 Failure to follow these precautions can result in the loss of all your data, with no way to recover it again.

 What do you think of our guide?
 Did you find it easy to follow, or were any of our steps unclear?
 Perhaps you ran into some error or problem not covered in this guide?
-Let us know in the comments below.
+Let us know in the comments below, and check out our guide on how to encrypt text messages, too.
 Thank you for reading.